 Every woman wants to eat better, look gorgeous, and do it effortlessly.
 Now, you can have it all when you pack your diet with these beauty-enhancing foods!

-Former-model-turned-chef/author, Candice Kumai found her passion for life through cooking delicious real, foods; and she simultaneously found that beauty truly does start from the inside out!
 If you want smooth skin, flaxseed meal will help.
 Do you desire long, shiny hair?
 Opt for an avocado.
 Want to add more moisture to dry skin and hair?
 Choose a sweet potato.
 And that’s just the beginning!
 Read on to find my top XX secret beauty foods to gorgeous skin, hair, and nails.
-Watch Kathy Lee, Hoda and Candice chat all about these foods and more, here!
+Watch Kathy Lee, Hoda and me chat all about these foods and more, here!

 Berries are loaded with anti-inflammatory agents, vitamins, and antioxidants that help protect you from premature aging.
 The antioxidants in berries help minimize the damage of free radicals, which can accelerate wrinkle formation and cause disease.
 Berries are packed with vitamin C, which helps produce skin that’s firm and strong.
 Also known as ascorbic acid, vitamin C is a nutrient that’s essential to the production of collagen, a protein that aids in the growth of cells and blood vessels.

 Full of monounsaturated good for-you-fat, this oil is my favorite to cook Thai, Asian-or Indian inspired meals at a high heat.
-Full of MCFA’s (medium chain fatty acids) your body can metabolize fast, coconut oil may also speed up your metabolism!
-I also use it as a natural moisturizer in my hair (just a little bit goes a long way) as well!
-I use coconut oil on my legs before a shoot, I love using a bit on my bum, feet and hands before bedtime!
-It’s nature’s natural way to stay gorgeous!!
+Full of MCFA’s (medium chain fatty acids) that your body can metabolize quickly, coconut oil may also speed up your metabolism!
+I also use it as a natural moisturizer in my hair (just a little bit goes a long way)!
+I use coconut oil on my legs before a shoot, I love using a bit on my feet and hands before bedtime!
+It’s nature’s natural way to stay gorgeous!

-Also known as the “fountain of youth” resveratrol, (with this specific unique blend of seven plant sources) contains white grape, red grape and Concord grape juices as the delicious base flavor.
-Processed with Japanese knotweed extract, grape seed and grape skin extract, aloe vera powder and red wine extract, without the wine hangover!… Of course, if you prefer the glass of red wine, this also contains anti-aging properties! **Clank** Enjoy life’s greatest beauty-pleasures.
+Also known as the “fountain of youth,” resveratrol, (with this specific unique blend of seven plant sources) contains white grape, red grape and Concord grape juices as the delicious base flavor and is processed with Japanese knotweed extract, grape seed and grape skin extract, aloe vera powder and red wine extract.
+Of course, if you prefer the glass of red wine, this also contains anti-aging properties!
+Enjoy life’s greatest beauty-pleasures.

 Hemp Seed/Hemp Protein

-Rich in vitamin E, Omega 3’s, (for beautiful hair, skin and nails!) which also may help to prevent diabetes, heart disease, dementia and decreases inflammation.
-It also helps repair and aids in the growth of lean body mass, who doesn’t want to be lean and lovely!
+Rich in vitamin E, Omega 3’s, (for beautiful hair, skin, and nails!), hemp protein also may help to prevent diabetes, heart disease, dementia and decreases inflammation.
+It also helps repair and aids in the growth of lean body mass, and who doesn’t want to be lean and lovely!
 I’m coining this as one of the top “super trending” foods in health and wellness for 2014!

 It’s time to give your salad a makeover!
 Iceberg and romaine salads are so last season.
 Kale is the trendy green of choice and it’s also one of the most nutrient-dense superfoods in the produce section.
 Kale is packed with vitamins A, B6, C, and K, manganese, fiber, and omegas.
 One cup of kale provides about 10% of the RDA of omega-3 fatty acids that help to reduce inflammation in the body.
 With almost 200% of the RDA of vitamin A, one cup of kale is an effective antioxidant, boosts immunity, maintains healthy bones and gorgeous teeth.
 So smile more after you eat that gorgeous kale.
-Toss this healthy green into soups, bake it to make chips, or swap it in your salads like my kale and fennel Caesar salad, pictured here.
-Antioxidant-packed kale, can help to banish free-radicals and aid in naturally repairing the skin.
+Toss this healthy green into soups, bake it into chips or swap it in your salads like my kale and fennel Caesar salad.
+Antioxidant-packed kale can help to banish free radicals and aid in naturally repairing the skin.

-Green Tea/Matcha powder: Green tea contains a large amount of vitamins, minerals, antioxidants and amino acids, and studies show it may help boost that metabolism.
+Green Tea/Matcha powder: Green tea contains a lot of vitamins, minerals, antioxidants and amino acids, and studies show it may help boost that metabolism.
 Green tea also contains relaxing qualities, helps to lower blood sugar and cholesterol, and can naturally help to detoxify your body.
-Polyphenols (found in green-tea) act as “antioxidant-phytochemicals.”
-They are believed to be beneficial in fighting free-radicals that may be harmful to your health.
+Polyphenols found in green tea act as “antioxidant-phytochemicals.”
+They are believed to be beneficial in fighting free radicals that may be harmful to your health.
 Tea leaves, like green tea, when derived from the Camellia plant are bursting with polyphenols.
-Polyphenols can help assist in the detoxification of free-radicals in your body.
+Polyphenols can help assist in the detoxification of free radicals in your body.
 For good health and optimum wellness, I drink a cup of genmaicha-green tea (toasted-rice-green-tea), just like my 92-year old Japanese Baachan.
-It seems to be doing her a great thing or two
+It seems to be doing great things for her!